Vascomax/tizOTP-doc/README.md

 - make few additions in the AndroidManifest.xml to include the service and the permissions
 - add the new tizen.class
 - add a few lines in one existing class (EntryCardAdapter) to implement the syncing
+- add a method in existing settings.java class
 -  .....
 That's it.
+The rest of the changes are only cosmetical

 In order to make it work you need to set a password for automatic backups in the andOTP settings (no need to activate the auto backup feature itself).
-This password is used to encrypt the data which is sent to the Galaxy Watch through the SAP.
-The encryption is identical to the normal andOTP password backup encryption.
+This password is used to encrypt the data which is then sent to the Galaxy Watch through the secureSend method of SAP only via bluetooth (no Internet/Network/Cloud transmissions).
+The encryption is identical to the normal andOTP password backup encryption (AES/GCM with 256bit key).